eman613/awesome-github-repos/data.md

 *   [localsend/localsend](https://github.com/localsend/localsend) - An open-source cross-platform alternative to AirDrop

-*   [ente-io/ente](https://github.com/ente-io/ente) - 🔒 End-to-end encrypted cloud for photos, videos and 2FA secrets.
+*   [ente-io/ente](https://github.com/ente-io/ente) - 🔥 End-to-end encrypted cloud for everything.

 *   [mulaRahul/keyviz](https://github.com/mulaRahul/keyviz) - Keyviz is a free and open-source tool to visualize your keystrokes ⌨️ and 🖱️ mouse actions in real-time.